THGA is Looking for a Few Good Partners!

 To that end, THGA have some immediate needs for the 2021 growing season.
 We are facing obstacles such as lack of insurance, banks reluctant to lend, and many unknowns in how and what to grow to fit the needs.
 Research needs to be done on our farms.
 We need our universities to research and breed varieties that require less water (not GMO).

 We can’t get going without your help.
 There is no time to waste.
 The need is now, but so is the solution.

 How Do I Join the Movement for a Sustainable Future for Both the Earth and the Farmer?

-Texas High Plains seed trials are set to begin in March 2021, and we need your help to do it!
+Texas High Plains seed trials began in March 2021, and we need your help to keep it going.